cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 This is really kinda the default for DnD.
 Your old character has completely died, and will never come back.
 Your new character is a completely different person with different traits, difference experiences, and a different background.
 We'll come up with a reason why this person runs into the party, and they'll join up and follow around the rest of the crew.

 ## 2. Same Character, Different Name
 As you can probably already tell, Barovia is a strange place with a few rules that are different from other DnD settings.
 Without going into too much detail, there is an in-universe feature that allows this to happen.
+Basically, your body is dead, but your spirit manifests somewhere else